CAASM Use Case #13: Identifying and Prioritizing Vulnerabilities

 sjultra axonius caasm Critical severity with open firewall

 Great, we’ve uncovered these hidden digital fossils.
 What’s next?
 This is where the “action” part of our cybersecurity observability comes in.
-With Axonius, we’ve got four aces up our sleeves:
+With CAASM, we’ve got four aces up our sleeves:

 1. Notify: Send alerts via email, Slack, or Teams (because who doesn’t love a good “we found a dinosaur” notification?)